 - Access to EBSCO Discovery (a bespoke evidence search tool)

-- Information skills training, including finding the evidence and reference management
+- Information skills training, including finding the evidence and critical appraisal

-In addition, all local authority public health teams have access to a regional UKHSA Knowledge and Evidence Specialist (KES), who can: answer your queries, undertake COVID-19 literature searches and provide training.
-Find your KES in the region table.
+In addition, all local authority public health teams have access to a regional UKHSA Knowledge and Evidence Specialist (KES), who can: answer your queries, undertake literature searches and provide information skills training to you and your team.
+Find your local KES in the region table.

-Some local authorities have arrangements in place for their public health staff to use NHS library services for literature searches, training and document supply.
+Some local authorities have arrangements in place for their public health staff to use NHS knowledge and library services for literature searches, training and document supply.

-Find your local service to discuss options for arranging access.
+Find your local service to explore more or discuss options for arranging access.

-All local authority public health staff are eligible for an OpenAthens account.
+All local authority public health staff that work directly in in public health are eligible for an OpenAthens account.
 An OpenAthens account allows you to access a range of resources, included UKHSA subscribed electronic resources (e-journals, EBSCO Discovery and BrowZine), as well as NHS provided content.

 Registering for an OpenAthens account

 You can register for an OpenAthens account at NICE OpenAthens.
-A majority of local authority public health staff will need to choose ‘Public health staff in England’ as your Organisation when registering.
+Please select ‘Public Health Staff in England’ as your Organisation.

 When you log in to your OpenAthens account, you will see the ‘My Resources’ section.
 This provides a list of all resources available to you.